skippyPeanutButter/yaml_bot/rules_file_specification.md

       necessary for a properly formatted yaml file.
 The `required` key may be listed below the `root_keys` key and the `subkeys` key.
-      This key is required in a rules file. ii. `optional` - keys nested directly below an optional key are may be missing from a properly formatted yaml file.
+      This key is required in a rules file. ii. `optional` - keys nested directly below an optional key may be missing from a properly formatted yaml file.
 The purpose of listing optional keys are to validate they contain the values the keys are given if they are included.
 The `optional` key may be listed below the `root_keys` key and